Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Introduction

-Methods derived from \citet{Visbeck2002} differ according to whether smoothing occurs through a process-model or through a finite difference regularizer; whether the model includes other sensors such as bottom-tracking Doppler velocity log, inertial sensors, or terrain matching; whether the model treats currents as horizontally and temporally stable; and what measurement errors, such as sensor misalignment and ADCP bias, the method seeks to control.
-The particulars of each method often reflect whether it aims to support seagliders or propeller-driven AUVs. \citet{Medagoda2016} contains a literature review of both corpora, while we focus more specifically on the former.\footnote{ The more complex methods generally aim to satisfy the needs of propeller-driven vehicles.
+\citet{Visbeck2002} developed what is now the most widely used method, a linear least-squares model, commonly called the inversion method in reference to the pseudoinverse formed in solving such a model.
+The inversion method originally involved two steps: one to measure depth-averaged current (DAC) and another to solve the matrix inverse problem.
+Methods derived from \citet{Visbeck2002} differ according to which terms are smoothed and how; whether the model includes other sensors such as bottom-tracking Doppler velocity log, inertial sensors, or terrain matching; whether the model treats currents as horizontally and temporally stable; and what measurement errors, such as sensor misalignment and ADCP bias, the method seeks to control.
+The particulars of each method often reflect whether it aims to support underwater gliders or propeller-driven Autonomous Underwater Vehicles (AUVs). \citet{Medagoda2016} contains a literature review of both corpora, while we focus more specifically on methods for gliders.\footnote{ The more complex methods generally aim to satisfy the needs of propeller-driven vehicles.
 Such vehicles often conduct missions more concerned with precise navigation than current field modeling.
 The methods also incorporate sensors that require more power and space than available on a typical underwater glider, such as the tactical-grade IMU of \citet{Medagoda2010}.

-Beyond the review in \citet{Medagoda2016}, valuable AUV-focused contributions have occurred in \citet{Arnold2018} and \citet{Medagoda2016a}, which test out different filters, a physics-based model, and \citet{Liu2021}) which suggests a circular calibration dive prior to mission start and a high-pass filter in order to control IMU biases. }
+Beyond the review in \citet{Medagoda2016}, valuable AUV-focused contributions have occurred in \citet{Arnold2018} and \citet{Medagoda2016a}, which test out different filters and a physics-based model, and \citet{Liu2021} which suggests a circular calibration dive prior to mission start and a high-pass filter in order to control IMU biases. }

-\subsection{Contributions and roadmap.}
+\subsection{Contributions and Roadmap.}